campbio-manuscripts/Pneumonia_Subtypes/README.md

 1. helper_functions.R has all the functions to perform stats and create boxplots/dotplots, some other custom stats/boxplots are in the main script
 2. Generate_supplemental_stats_table.R combines all excel stats file into one large excel file

+## Setting up environment

+Use the renv.lock file to restore the R environment using renv::restore() R version - 4.2.1

 # Data

-1. All the data required will be generated and stored under the data folder
+All the data required will be generated and stored under the data folder

 The scripts assume you have a directory structure like this